Ohio connection: Resident

-William H. Gass, one of the nation’s most esteemed writers of literature and criticism, died of congestive heart failure at his home in University City, Missouri on December 6, 2017.
-He was 93
+William Howard Gass, died of congestive heart failure at his home in University City, Missouri on December 6, 2017.
+He was 93 years old.

-Longview Foundation Award in fiction, 1959, for “The Triumph of Israbestis Tott”; Rockefeller Foundation grant for fiction, 1965-66; Standard Oil Teaching Award, Purdue University, 1967; Sigma Delta Chi Best Teacher Award, Purdue University, 1967 and 1968; Chicago Tribune award for Big-Ten teachers, 1967; Indiana University Writers’ Conference Award for Fiction, 1968; Guggenheim fellowship, 1969-70; Alumni Teaching Award, Washington University, 1974; National Institute for Arts and Letters prize for literature, 1975; Pushcart Prize, 1976, 1983, 1987, 1992; American Academy and Institute of Arts and Letters National Medal of Merit for fiction, 1979; National Book Critics Circle award for criticism, 1986, for The Habitations of the Word: Essays; Getty Scholar, 1993; PEN/Faulkner Award for Fiction and American Book Award, both 1996, for The Tunnel; National Book Critics Circle criticism award, 1997, for Finding a Form; Lifetime Achievement Award, The Lannan Foundation Literary Awards, 1997; National Book Critics Circle award for criticism, and PEN/Spielvogel Diamonstein Award for the art of the essay from the PEN American Center, both for Tests of Time: Essays, 2003.
-D.Litt., Kenyon College, 1974 and 1985; D.Litt., George Washington University, 1982; D.Litt., Purdue University, 1985.
-Gass won the 2007 Truman Capote Award for Literary Criticism in Memory of Newton Arvin for his 2006 collection of essays, A Temple of Texts.
+Longview Foundation Award in fiction, 1959, for “The Triumph of Israbestis Tott”; Indiana University Writers’ Conference Award for Fiction, 1968; National Institute for Arts and Letters prize for literature, 1975; Pushcart Prize, 1976, 1983, 1987, 1992; American Academy and Institute of Arts and Letters National Medal of Merit for fiction, 1979; National Book Critics Circle Award for criticism, 1985, for The Habitations of the Word: Essays; Getty Scholar, 1993; PEN/Faulkner Award for Fiction and American Book Award, both 1996, for The Tunnel; National Book Critics Circle Award for criticism, 1996, for Finding a Form: Essays; Lifetime Achievement Award, The Lannan Foundation Literary Awards, 1997; PEN/Spielvogel Diamonstein Award for The Art of the Essay, National Book Critics Circle Award both for Tests of Time: Essays, 2002.
+Honors: D.Litt., Kenyon College, 1974 and 1985; D.Litt., George Washington University, 1982; D.Litt., Purdue University, 1985.
+Gass won the 2007 Truman Capote Award for Literary Criticism in Memory of Newton Arvin for his 2006 collection of essays A Temple of Texts.